 Disclosure Regarding Licensure

 The University of Findlay participates in the State Authorization Reciprocity Agreement (NC-SARA), a nationwide agreement among member states, districts, and territories that establishes comparable national standards; however, NC-SARA does not deal with professional licensing board approval for any courses or programs leading to professional licensure.
-If you are not a resident of Ohio, and you are taking an online course or program leading to professional licensure, the University of Findlay cannot confirm whether a particular program meets requirements for professional licensure outside of the State of Ohio.
+If you are not a resident of Ohio, and you are taking an online course or program leading to professional licensure, the University of Findlay recommends you visit this page to confirm whether a particular program meets requirements for professional licensure outside of the State of Ohio.
 The University of Findlay recommends that you consult with the appropriate licensing agency or board in your state or territory – including states participating in NC-SARA – BEFORE beginning any academic program or coursework.
 It is the student's responsibility to confirm program eligibility for licensure in any state outside Ohio.